Where is ‘Danzig Sings Elvis’? (And Why Is It So Important to Me?)

 By the time I began freelancing for Loudwire, a site exclusively dedicated to rock and metal culture, I finally got around to listening to Danzig’s first four albums.
-And that’s when I realized I enjoyed them.
-A lot.
-To put it one way, I earned my true Danzig fan card once I connected a passing cultural knowledge of the singer and his namesake act to the perverse lead-in for this Elvis covers album, prompting me to seek out the group’s classic stuff.
+And that’s when I realized I enjoyed them — a lot.
+To put it one way, I earned my valid Danzig fan card once I connected a passing cultural knowledge of the singer and his namesake act to the perverse lead-in for this Elvis covers album, prompting me to seek out the group’s classic stuff.
 Lately, I’ve been wondering if other recent fans have experienced a similar introduction and subsequent conversion.

 Perhaps I should’ve left it at that.
 But conveniently enough, my daily writing in the heavy metal world led me to another revelation.
 While covering the pre-production and writing process of Megadeth’s upcoming album, I noticed the engineer on the sessions was Chris Rakestraw.
 It was then that I linked the producer’s visage with that of the second person in Danzig’s August 2014 photo, the one that announced Danzig Sings Elvis on the 37th anniversary of Presley’s death.
 I went through Facebook and found that Rakestraw had shared the same image.
 From there, I was moved to contact him and see if he’d be game to talk about the album.

 In his response, Rakestraw seemed somewhat bothered that I hadn’t attempted to contact Danzig outright.
 I guess if I thought I had even a remote chance of speaking with Glenn Danzig himself, I would’ve tried for that, too!
-I hope I didn’t ruin my chances.
-I would love to interview him someday.
+(I hope I didn’t ruin my chances.
+I would love to interview him someday.)
 Maybe I was thinking too small.
-But I was trying to stay modest when approaching people as just myself, without being a direct agent of some larger business apparatus.
+But I was trying to stay modest when approaching people as just myself, without being a direct agent of some more extensive business apparatus.

-I’m a freelance writer, so I wasn’t representing any particular news outlet or website when I contacted people during my research.
-In each instance, I simply laid out my plan to write a piece about Danzig Sings Elvis — with a focus on the album’s delay — and, if they were responsive, I kindly requested their participation in answering a few questions.
+Because I’m a freelance writer, I wasn’t representing any particular outlet when I contacted people during my research.
+In each instance, I laid out my plan to write a piece about Danzig Sings Elvis — with a focus on the album’s delay — and, if they were responsive, I kindly requested their participation in answering a few questions.
 (By contrast, in my other work for entertainment sites, an editor often arranges interviews before I’m involved.
 Or, alternately, I’ll request to interview a particular artist through that same editorial network.)

 But the hits just kept on coming.
-Since I was unable to get an official source on record, the outlet that accepted the pitch canceled the article.
-I don’t blame them, but it still felt bad.
+Since I was unable to get an official source on record, the website that accepted the pitch canceled the article.
+I don’t blame them, but it still felt terrible.
 (They graciously extended me a kill fee.)
-The overall dejection also had me questioning why this album is so important to me in the first place.
+The rejection also had me questioning why this album is so important to me in the first place.

-Because, really, what’s my angle here?
+Because what’s my angle here?
 Why am I so devoted to an unreleased album of Elvis covers from Danzig?
-(I’d prefer to be the first to call out my bullshit, if that’s what it is.)
-I’ve been strangely fixated on this seemingly forthcoming effort, especially recently as I struggled to button this whole thing up.
-I’ve been so focused on the minutiae of it all that I wasn’t going back to the whole reason I care about Elvis songs.
+(I’d prefer to be the first to call out my bullshit if that’s what it is.)
+I’ve been strangely fixated on this seemingly forthcoming effort, especially recently, as I struggled to button this whole thing up.
+I’ve been so focused on the minutiae of it all that I wasn’t going back to the entire reason I care about Elvis songs.
 But if I stop and think about it, it’s because I care about Elvis.
 And so does Danzig.

-Like the singer who is sometimes referred to as “Evil Elvis,” I also grew up with an appreciation for Presley.
-His stuff was always somewhere to be found around my childhood home.
+Like the singer sometimes referred to as “Evil Elvis,” I also grew up with an appreciation for Presley.
+His stuff was always somewhere around my childhood home.
 My parents are roughly the same age as Danzig, and Elvis was one of a few popular artists my mom regularly enjoyed when she was young.
 (My dad’s was Chicago.
 Yes, they were nerds.)
 My parents married in ’77, the year Presley died.
-In 2010, I watched my mother cry at Presley’s grave at Graceland, the same memorial Danzig’s shown solemnly observing in a photo from early Danzig bassist Eerie Von.
-I still listen to Elvis’ Sun sides or gospel stuff when I’m feeling low.
+In 2010, I watched my mother cry at Presley’s grave at Graceland; the same memorial Danzig’s shown solemnly observing in a photo from early Danzig bassist Eerie Von.
+As for myself, I tend to gravitate to Elvis’ Sun sides.
+Or his gospel stuff when I’m feeling low.